Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 ### 3.1 Splunk Installation

-A local instance of Splunk Enterprise was deployed on an Ubuntu Virtual Machine.
-The installer was extracted to `/opt`, adhering to Linux best practices for unbundled software.
+A local Splunk Enterprise instance was deployed on an Ubuntu virtual machine to mimic how a SOC would typically host a centralised SIEM in a controlled environment.
+The VM approach isolates the BOTSv3 lab from production resources while still allowing realistic log volume and query performance.
+Splunk was installed under /opt to follow Linux best practice for third‑party software and keep application files separate from the OS.

 ```bash
 # Commands used for installation